Skip to content

 Viewpoint jerks#

-If you find that the viewpoint position is affected when you move an object with your SpaceMouse (the viewpoint jerks), then follow these steps:
+If you find that the viewpoint position is affected when you move an object with your SpaceMouse (the viewpoint zoom jerks), then try to follow these steps:

 Wrong inputs#

 XR Twin receives impulses from the global Windows input system.
-If you find any incorrect entries when using your 3Dconnexion device, try to inactive temporary the 3Dconnexion configuration folders.
-See https://3dconnexion.com/uk/support/faq/how-do-i-clean-up-the-configuration-on-windows/ for full instructions.
+If you find any incorrect entries when using your 3Dconnexion device, try to inactive (rename) temporary the 3Dconnexion configuration folders.

 If not, and to restore your configuration folders to their previous state, rename the files with their original names.